OpenDSA/OpenDSA/RST/en/SortingSave/RadixSort.rst

 the "last digit" has been found to distinguish among real numbers, or the last character in variable length strings.
-Implementing the concept of Radix Sort with the :ref:`alphabet trie <trie> <Trie>` data structure is most appropriate for these situations.
+Implementing the concept of Radix Sort with the :ref:`alphabet trie <alphabet trie> <Trie>` data structure is most appropriate for these situations.

 Now for some review questions.

 .. avembed:: Exercises/Sorting/RadixSortSumm.html ka
-.. odsascript:: AV/Development/RadixSortAnalysisCON.js